-Framesets are an integral part of HTML, allowing web developers to divide a web page into multiple independent sections or frames.
-However, there may be cases where you need to include framesets inside another frameset for more complex layout arrangements and enhanced functionality.
-This article will guide you through the process of including framesets within another frameset in HTML.
+Framesets are integral to HTML.
+It allows web developers to divide a web page into multiple independent sections or frames.
+However, there are cases where you need to include framesets inside another frameset.
+That is when you require complex layout arrangements and enhanced functionality.
+This article guides you through including framesets within another frameset in HTML.

 Framesets are defined using the